neu-vi/HOI-Diff/README.md

 ## 📜 TODO List
 - [x] Release the dataset preparation and annotations.
 - [x] Release the main codes for implementation.
+- [x] Release the pretrained models.
-- [ ] Release the evaluation codes and the pretrained models.
+- [ ] Release the evaluation codes.
+(We are still working on developing a more robust evaluator.)
 - [ ] Release the demo video.

 ## 📥 Data Preparation